wushenrong/wushenrong.github.io/collections/_drafts/markdown-formatting-style-guide.md

 Rational: Most flavors of Markdown and editors supports GFM either as a native feature or as an extension due to the popularity of GitHub.
 Features from kramdown allow customizations that are useful for authoring and has GFM support.

-Enforcement: Use GFM and editors that support it.

 <!-- LTeX: enabled=false -->
 - [kramdown] with [`kramdown-parser-gfm`](https://github.com/kramdown/parser-gfm).